peasantbird/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

-Exits the program.
+Exits the program

 Format: `exit`

 <box type="info">

-Upon exit, the latest data is saved to your computer at data/addressbook.json.
+Upon exit, the latest data is saved again to your computer, by default at data/rtpm.json.

 </box>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

+A list of frequently asked questions to resolve common issues you may have.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous RTPM home folder.